sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

 ## Understanding app configuration in .NET Core

-This is a modern app stack with a common approach to config - reading settings from multiple sources and merging them together.
+This is a modern app stack with a new approach to config - reading settings from multiple sources and merging them together.

 The default behavior for ASP.NET Core merges in the JSON settings file with environment variables.
-The reference data API uses a custom setup in [Program.cs](), with sources specified in [ConfigurationBuilderExtensions.cs](src\SignUp.Core\Extensions\ConfigurationBuilderExtensions.cs).
+The reference data API uses a custom setup in [Program.cs](../../src/SignUp.Api.ReferenceData/Program.cs), with sources specified in [ConfigurationBuilderExtensions.cs](../../src/SignUp.Core/Extensions/ConfigurationBuilderExtensions.cs).

 _Run a new API container with a custom logging level:_